yamad/libabf/docs/goals.rst

     A electrophysiology analysis suite developed by Christoph Schmidt-Hieber written in C++ with a Python shell.
 Contains support for opening various electrophysiology data files.
-Support for ABF files is read-only, and is integrated directly into its file I/O system.
+Support for ABF files is incomplete, read-only, and integrated directly into its file I/O system.
 Not all struct data is available.
 Stimfit includes the C++ code released by Axon and supports non-Windows systems using a platform-specific header file that translates Windows-specific types.

 QuB_

     QuB is a single-channel data analysis suite developed at the